foundata/guidelines/oci-container-image-guide.md

 - The remediation clock MUST start when the authoritative rescan result is recorded; it MUST NOT start from an informal local scanner invocation.
 - A finding MUST be treated as fixable when the scanner reports a fixed version or other concrete remediation, unless triage shows it does not apply.
-- ContainerWright MUST define and enforce a non-disableable maximum remediation deadline; repository configuration MAY shorten but MUST NOT extend it.
+- ConClear MUST define and enforce a non-disableable maximum remediation deadline; repository configuration MAY shorten but MUST NOT extend it.
 - Within the effective remediation deadline, the project owner MUST either release a newly qualified remediated digest or obtain and record an approved exception as defined above.
 - Immutable version and release tags MUST NOT be repointed for remediation.
-The registry owner enforces immutability; ContainerWright refuses a different existing digest and reports observed repointing as a policy failure.
+The registry owner enforces immutability; ConClear refuses a different existing digest and reports observed repointing as a policy failure.
-- A convenience tag MUST advance only through ContainerWright's verified promotion, never as an unrecorded scan response.
+- A convenience tag MUST advance only through ConClear's verified promotion, never as an unrecorded scan response.
 - Evidence MUST identify the affected digest and the remediating digest or the applied exception.
 - The project owner SHOULD publish an advisory when consumers are affected, identifying the affected digest and the remediating digest or exception.